fearofcode/symbots/README.markdown

 They're evolved to seek out a source of energy/light/food at the center of the square.

-This code uses the Watchmaker framework: http://watchmaker.uncommons.org
+This code uses the [Watchmaker framework](http://watchmaker.uncommons.org).
+Watchmaker is on github at @dwdwyer/watchmaker.

 Here is a sample image showing a sample path of an evolved individual randomly placed on the unit square seeking the source at the center of the square.

 ![Sample path of individual](http://i.imgur.com/jhmrh.png)

-This example comes from a book on evolutionary computation, the relevant pages of which you can see here: http://goo.gl/cW9GX
+This example comes from a book on evolutionary computation, the [relevant pages of which you can see here](http://goo.gl/cW9GX).

 IF you type in ["neuroevolution" on Google scholar](http://scholar.google.com/scholar?q=neuroevolution&hl=en&btnG=Search&as_sdt=1,5), you'll get lots of papers about evolving neural networks for actual useful things, like classifying data and time series prediction.